-June 17-23 was slated Recreation Professionals Week in Saskatchewan for the second year!
+June 15-21 was slated Recreation Professionals Week in Saskatchewan for the third year!

-During the week, we highlighted a recreation professional each day that has made outstanding contributions that are beneficial to their community through recreation.
+During the week, we will be highlighting a recreation professional each day who has made outstanding contributions that are beneficial to their community through recreation.

 What is recreation?